-(3) At least thirty days before making to the Minister any report or recommendation relating to an inquiry under this section into any proposed new sanctuary, and, in relation to any other inquiry under this section, whenever directed by the Minister so to do, the Committee shall refer the subject matter of the inquiry to the local authority in whose district the matter may have effect for any 1950.]

-information and advice the local authority may be able to offer and shall advise the local authority of the general nature of any report, advice or recommendation which the Committee may then intend to submit to the Minister.

-12. The Minister may cause to be carried out Research. such research into the conservation and protection of fauna as he thinks fit.
+- (3) At least thirty days before making to the Minister any report or recommendation relating to an inquiry under this section into any proposed new sanctuary, and, in relation to any other inquiry under this section, whenever directed by the Minister so to do, the Committee shall refer the subject matter of the inquiry to the local authority in whose district the matter may have effect for any information and advice the local authority may be able to offer and shall advise the local authority of the general nature of any report, advice or recommendation which the Committee may then intend to submit to the Minister. - 12.
+The Committee may with the approval of the Research No. 77 of 1950.
+Minister carry out or cause to be carried out such and research into the conservation and protection of by No. 38 fauna as it thinks fit.

-13. The Minister may enter into agreements with Agreements the owners of areas of land for the use of the land area. as a sanctuary for the conservation and protection of fauna.
+13. The Minister may enter into agreements with Agreements the owners of areas of land for the use of the land aries. as a sanctuary for the conservation and protection of fauna.

-(1) Except to the extent which the Governor Protection of 14. declares by Proclamation pursuant to the provisions of this section all fauna is wholly protected throughout the whole of the State at all times.
+14. (1) Except to the extent which the Governor protection of declares by Proclamation pursuant to the provisions of this section all fauna is wholly protected through.
+No. 77 of 1950, S. 14, am. by No. 38 of 1954, s.
+6. out the whole of the State at all times.